Tuna-on-a-bagel/synthData/README.md

 ## setupEnvironment.py usage:

 This file will register the custom synthetic data tools into the blender UI.
 From blender UI, navigate to `scripting`, then load in this file and run.
 From the main 3D viewport area, you will see a new tab appear named `'Synth Tools'` under the orientation axis in the top right corner.
+See the tutorial video for an overview on how these tools can be used.

 ![blender_synthTools](https://github.com/Tuna-on-a-bagel/synthData/assets/51982197/dbce332d-cd8e-4476-bc00-8d582e267cba)

 ## synthGen1.py usage:

 This file handles the majority of the generation procedures.
-From blender UI, navigate to `scripting`, then load in this file and run.
-This will render from using the selected GPU device found in `>edit, >preferences, >system, >cycles render device`
+From blender UI, navigate to `scripting`, then load in this file.
+Scroll to the bottom of the file where you will find several dictionaries containing parameters to control the rendering.
+Again, the majority of the tools for making unique modifcations are found within the blender UI, and you should see the tutorial video link to learn how to manipulate these.
+However, the dictionaries in this document can be used to set global modifications and control things such as render count, domain randomization, random distribution types, Camera parameters, and general scene info such as CAD model identifiers etc.

+When you have set every parameter to your needs, running this script will start the process.
+The render engine will use whatever device is selected through `>edit, preferences, >system, >cycles render device`, you should verify that the correct GPU device is enabled before running.

 ## blenderTools.py usage: